 Uta Mohring

-Sustainable operations management and sharing economy applications in logistics, manufacturing, and urban mobility
+Operations management in logistics and urban mobility

 Part feeding scheduling for mixed-model assembly lines with autonomous mobile robots: Benefits of using real-time data